13331112522/v-rag/README.md

       ```

     - **Get ready for models**
-        - Put local LLM weights into model, supporting any GGUF format, and change the MODEL_PATH in .env for your model path.
+        - Put local LLM weights into folder _models_, supporting any GGUF format, and change the MODEL_PATH in .env for your model path.
+You can download the weights by visiting [Huggingface/theBloke](https://huggingface.co/TheBloke).
+We use [mistral-7b-instruct-v0.1.Q4_K_S.gguf](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF) as our LLM for query.
+        - We currently employed the HuggingfaceEmbedding, but you can change it to local embedding like GPT4ALLEmbedding by changing the EMBEDDINGS_MODEL_NAME in .env.
         - Run MLLM.
 We employ the latest llava 1.6 for image and video parsing.

         ```bash